kalyptein/gametools/data/adventures/Arden-Vul Keys/Level 10 - Ziggurat of Kauket/Areas - Level 10.md

 ### 10-14: Broken Obsidian Gates

-Smaller cousins of the famous Obsidian Gates (see area 5-6) once stood here, blocking the main route to the Mephitic Marsh (10-15) from the west.
-The valves were blasted apart by the rudishva in antiquity, however, and all that is left are 2’-wide stumps that still swing easily on their hinges.
-Hanging from each fragment are roughly a dozen heads of sentient creatures, in varying states of decay.
-Most are skeletal, but there are a few heads with flesh still attached; these come from an aroksachaul (see new monsters), a goblin, and a human.
+* Smaller cousins of the famous Obsidian Gates (see area 5-6) once stood here, blocking the main route to the Mephitic Marsh (10-15) from the west.
+	* The valves were blasted apart by the rudishva in antiquity, leaving 2’-wide stumps that still swing easily on their hinges.
+		* Hanging from each fragment are roughly a dozen heads of sentient creatures, in varying states of decay.
+Most are skeletal, but there are a few still with flesh: an aroksachaul (new), a goblin, and a human.

 ### 10-15: The Mephitic Marsh